OSHA Forklift Inspection Requirements

 Forklift inspections must also take place in a safe environment away from hazards, and only by trained personnel in accordance with the manufacturer’s instructions.
 The forks on a forklift must also be inspected for defects and damages, at least every 12 months or as soon as any defects are noticed.

-The pre-operation inspection is meant to be done without the engine or battery on and running, and to check for any damages that can affect safety.
+The pre-operation OSHA forklift inspection requirements are meant to be done without the engine or battery on and running, and to check for any damages that can affect safety.

-The pre-start inspection should include the following items and systems, before starting the lift:
+The pre-start OSHA forklift inspection requirements should include the following items and systems, before starting the lift:

 If working with an electric forklift, the inspection should also include: